Back to Tools

 -

-Clean the Lens: weekly or twice a week to remove smoke residue and ensure optimal beam quality.
+Clean the Lens: weekly to remove smoke residue and ensure optimal beam quality.

 -